Hiromitsu Kitayama

-Hiromitsu Kitayama (北山宏光, Kitayama Hiromitsu) is a Japanese idol, singer and actor.
-He is most well known as the eldest member of the Johnny's boy band Kis-My-Ft2.
+Hiromitsu Kitayama (北山宏光, Kitayama Hiromitsu) is a Japanese idol, singer and actor, under Tobe, former member of Johnny & Associates boy band Kis-My-Ft2.
 Kitayama has also appeared in many television drama series such as Kazoku Gari (as Suzuki Keitoku) and in musicals such as Let's Sing A Song Of Love (celebrating 40 years of Kansai TV).
+Kitayama left the group and the agency on 31 August 2023.

 History

 Hiromitsu Kitayama attended Horikoshi High School and graduated from Asia University in 2008.
 He entered Johnny's in 2002 and debuted in 2011 as member of Kis-My-Ft2.
+Kitayama left the group and the agency on 31 August 2023.